 The website also produces editorials that frequently uses loaded emotional language to support Libertarian positions such as this: Wake-Up Call On The Syrian Border: Time To End Washington’s Feckless Regime Change Policy and NATO, Too.
 This Op-Ed does not contain a single hyperlink to an external source.
 In another article Washington Is Wrong Once Again – Kurds Join Assad To Defend Syria republished from the factually Mixed The Ron Paul Institute for Peace & Prosperity, there is negative reporting on the media and establishment politics.

 Although the website has a right leaning bias in reporting it does feature many writers from across the political spectrum, including conservatives such as Pat Buchanan, libertarians such as Ron Paul, and left leaning authors such as Noam Chomsky and Juan Cole.

 Overall, we rate Antiwar.com Right-Center biased based on holding non-interventionist Libertarian positions.
-We also rate them Mixed for factual reporting due to not always sourcing information as well as a failed fact check.
-(D. Van Zandt 8/9/2016) Updated (10/16/2019)
+We also rate them Mostly Factual in reporting rather than High due to not always sourcing information as well as a failed fact check that was appropriately retracted.
+(D. Van Zandt 8/9/2016) Updated (08/06/2020)